Beyond URLs: Metadata Diversity and Position for Efficient LLM Pretraining: How can metadata enhance pretraining?

 \paragraph{No additive effect from metadata.} We further examine whether the model benefits from prepending two types of helpful metadata.
 Specifically, we provide both the URL and the fine-grained quality score as metadata and compare the results in Figure~\ref{fig:url_qs_fine}.
 The model shows faster learning during the early stages of training, indicating that the combined metadata helps it acquire information more quickly.
 However, as training progresses and more tokens are seen, this advantage diminishes, and the final performance is comparable to that of a model trained without metadata.
 Notably, the model does not appear to leverage either the URL or the fine-grained quality score consistently.

 \paragraph{Fine-grained metadata prepending performs better than coarse-grained.} In Figure~\ref{fig: eval-speed-up} and Table~\ref{tab: 5shot-eval}, we observe that the fine-grained metadata types lead to stronger model performance compared to their coarse-grained counterparts.
-We hypothesize that the finer distinctions in metadata enhance the model’s ability to capture and represent salient information in the data.
-We use the DI-coarse topic probing introduced in Section~\ref{sec: experiments} to investigate this hypothesis.
-As shown in Figure~\ref{fig: topic-probing-on-prepending}, both fine-grained and coarse-grained metadata prepending improve over the standard model, and the fine-grained variant shows a modest but consistent advantage, which is in line with our hypothesis.
+We hypothesize that more fine-grained metadata distinctions improve the model’s ability to capture and represent salient information in the data.
+To test this hypothesis, we probe document-topic prediction using representations from two models trained with either fine- or coarse-grained metadata prepended, as described in Section~\ref{sec: experiments}.
+As shown in Figure~\ref{fig: topic-probing-on-prepending}, prepending either fine- or coarse-grained metadata improves performance over the standard model.
+The fine-grained variant yields a modest but consistent gain, suggesting that fine-grained metadata prepending helps the model encode topic information more effectively in its latent representations. .
 To verify that our probing procedure is sound, we provide further evidence in Appendix~\ref{app: probing-acc}.

 \paragraph{Which parts of a URL matter for pretraining?} Unlike the other metadata types, URLs consist of different information.
 Taken \texttt{https://en.wikipedia.org/wiki/Metadata} as an example, we categorize \texttt{https://} as URL prefix, \texttt{en.wikipedia.org} as URL domain and everything after URL domain as URL suffix.
 Each component encodes different information, for example, URL domain usually corresponds to format and quality information, and URL suffix usually corresponds to topic information.